 Root maggots can chew through your radishes and quickly decimate your crop, but they too have a simple solution.
 As is true of flea beetles, you can ward off root maggots by rotating your crops and applying some diatomaceous earth.

-Because they grow so quickly, radishes are often harvested before diseases have time to take hold.
+Because they grow so quickly, spring radishes are often harvested before diseases have time to take hold.
 Bacterial and fungal infections are rare but possible.
 To prevent them, rotate your crops, allow proper spacing for air circulation and avoid working in the garden when it's wet.
 As is almost always recommended, direct irrigation water toward the plant's roots rather than its leaves.